 BACKGROUND CPM/CONTAINER CPM: The outside of all containers must be surveyed to ensure that container exteriors are free of removable contamination.
 Moisten a piece of filter paper or a cotton swab with water or alcohol.
-Wipe an area of approximately 100 square centimeters per wipe the outside surface of the bag or container.
+Wipe an area of approximately 100 square centimeters/per wipe (4 in.
+X 4 in. /per wipe) along the outside surface of the bag or container.
+Multiple wipes may be required for larger containers.
 Record the background cpm as the count rate from the instrument without radioactive materials present.
 Record the container cpm as the net count rate (gross cpm - background cpm).
 The container cpm should be less than two times the background count rate.
-If it is not, either decontaminate the outside of the bag or place the contaminated bag inside a clean bag and resurvey.
+If it is not, either decontaminate the outside of the bag or place the contaminated bag inside a clean bag and re-survey.

-If the bag contains H-3, C-14, or S-35, swipes must evaluated by be liquid scintillation counting.
+If the bag contains H-3, C-14, or S-35, swipes must evaluated by liquid scintillation counting.
 Wipes for I-125 should be counted with a NaI detector.
 Wipes for P-32 should be counted on a GM detector.
 Other radionuclides should be counted using appropriate instrumentation.